Skip to content

 8. Many dogs also pant because of being on a kibble diet, which generally makes the body acidic.
 Panting is a way to expel CO2 from the body, which reduces the acidity.
 Here is a tool that will help you switch your dog to Healthy Food

 9. Toxin build-up also causes increased panting, especially when it happens in the middle of the night.
-A gentle semi-annual cleanse can make a huge difference in the comfort of your dog.
-Here is link to a liver cleanse protocol for dogs.
+A gentle initial 4 week cleanse with LiverTune and then ongoing for one week per month as part of preventive care can be a great benefit.

 © Dr. Peter Dobias, DVM